cloud-native-toolkit/terraform-aws-vpc-subnets/README.md

-# AWS Cloud VPC module
+# AWS Cloud VPC Subnet module

 Provisions public and private subnet for VPC.
 The full list of resources provisioned is as follows: